MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 # Actuarial Analyst
 **Actuarial analysts provide pivotal financial information to financial institutions, insurance companies, and other businesses.
 They predominantly analyze data using statistical modeling and complex mathematical formulas to assess risk.
 Actuarial analysts report to credentialed actuaries.**

+**Actuarial science is a deeply sought-after field that plays a high role in the success of a company.
+Actuarial analysts help accredited actuaries make strategic decisions and communicate solutions for deeply complex financial issues.**

+**Many types of companies find value in hiring actuarial analysts.
+Some of the most common employers of actuarial analysts are insurance companies, consulting firms, government, hospitals, banks, and investment firms.
+There is typically a divide between those in life disciplines (life and health insurance) and those in non-life disciplines (auto, home, and property insurance).**

+**The day-to-day role of an actuarial analyst involves quite a bit of mathematical work and analysis.
+It’s a fairly competitive field, meaning that commitment and strong collegiate performance can give you a leg up when searching for a job.**

 ## If you’re looking for a professional career that involves solving problems, working with tons of numbers, and analysing data, well, the becoming an actuarial analyst may just be the job for you!

 ### Learn about the key requirements, duties, responsibilities, and skills that should be in an actuarial analyst job description.